instructor-ai/instructor/docs/openai_schema.md

 ## Code Reference

-For more information about the code, including the complete API reference, please refer to the `openai_function_call` documentation.
+For more information about the code, including the complete API reference, please refer to the `instructor` documentation.

-::: openai_function_call.function_calls
+::: instructor.function_calls